flying-sausages/tunedbren/README.md

-Renames mp3 and flac files and directories according to DB9 standards.
+Renames mp3 and flac files and directories according to their tags.

 This script requires properly tagged files.
 As a rule of thumb, the following tags should always be considered required: artist, title, track number.